Saturday, July 28, 2012

 1967: "All You Need Is Love" by the Beatles moved up from #71 to #29 on this date.

-1968: The Beatles began recording of "Hey Jude" at Apple Studios in London.
+1968: The Beatles began recording "Hey Jude" at Abbey Road Studios in London, with the session serving as more of a rehearsal.

-1968: Gram Parsons refused to go on tour with the Byrds to South Africa in protest of that country's apartheid policy.
+1968: Gram Parsons refused to go on tour with the Byrds to South Africa in protest of that country's apartheid policy, and quit the group.

-1970: The Rolling Stones' contract with Decca Records expired and the band begins to think about starting its own label.
+1970: The Rolling Stones' contract with Decca Records expired and the band began to think about starting its own label.

 1972: Gilbert O'Sullivan took over at #1 on the Easy Listening chart with "Alone Again (Naturally)".